mohit2708/JavaScript/interviewqcopy.md

 Even if you use +=like "innerHTML = innerHTML + 'html'" still the old content is replaced by html The entire innerHTML content is re-parsed and build into elements, therefore its much slower The innerHTML does not provide validation and therefore we can potentially insert valid and broken HTML in the document and break it

 41. What is break and continue statements?
 Break statement exits from the current loop.
 Continue statement continues with next statement of the loop.
-42. What are the two basic groups of dataypes in JavaScript?
-They are as –
-Primitive
-Reference types.
-Primitive types are number and Boolean data types.
-Reference types are more complex types like strings and dates.
-43. How generic objects can be created?
-Generic objects can be created as: var I = new object();

 44. What is the use of type of operator?
 'Typeof' is an operator which is used to return a string description of the type of a variable.
 45. Which keywords are used to handle exceptions?